About

 Photo by Róisin Dennis

-Pursuing first an education in figurative illustration and sequential story telling, Leticia spent time at The Art Institute of LV, and later studied at the Los Angeles Academy of Figurative Art.
-Growing up and spending her formative years in the desert outskirts of Las Vegas, NV, it was an easy step to associate the neon lights of the city with the concepts of escape and autonomy.
-Moving into this medium, Maldonado eventually found her way to Lili Lakich’s neon design and fabrication classes, and later studied glass bending and processing with the artist Michael Flechtner.
-Using illuminated glass sculpture as a primary medium since 2013, Maldonado chooses to focus on working with the smallest diameter glass available in order to achieve as much detail as possible in her expression.
+Pursuing first an education in figurative art, illustration, and sequential story telling at The Art Institute of Las Vegas, Santa Monica City College, and The Los Angeles Academy of Figurative Art, Maldonado never forgot her indelible attraction to neon.
+Moving into this medium in 2013, Maldonado found her way to Lili Lakich’s neon design and fabrication classes, and later studied glass bending and processing with the artist Michael Flechtner.
+Maldonado chooses to focus on working with the smallest diameter of glass available in order to achieve as much detail as possible in her expression.